pikim/HIDIRT-Linux/README.md

 ### Section 'mappings'
     {
         description = "any helpful name";
+            Name for the mapping.
+Isn't used by the application and therefore it's only useful for documentation purposes.

         ir_protocol = 0x02;
         ir_address = 0x5aa5;
         ir_command = 0x000a;

         key = "A";
             Keysequence to be sent.
 Any combination of X11 KeySym names separated by '+' are valid.
 Single KeySym names are valid, too.
-KeySym names can be found using xorg-xev tool.
+KeySym names can be found using 'xorg-xev' tool.

-        application = "# path to an application to be started";
+        application = "/path/to/binary";
+            Application to be started.
+Ideally this is an absolute path to a binary or shell script.
+The daemon waits until the application finishes.
+So, if you want to start a long-running process, you must use an appropriate shell script as starter.

-        parameter = "# parameter for the application";
+        parameter = "# arg1 arg2";
+            Parameters for the application.
     },

 ## Usage